-During a one-day conference on October 2, 2020, we want to think about strategies for resisting populism, spread of disinformation and the use of internet and social media to propagate hate speech.
+During a one-day conference on 2 October 2, we will discuss strategies for resisting populism, the spread of disinformation and internet and social media use to propagate hate speech.

-Looking at these question and challenges, we will discuss with experts across disciplines how we as storytells can address the problems of disinformation and hate speech .
+Looking at these questions and challenges, we will discuss with experts from wide-ranging disciplines how we, as storytellers, can address the problems of disinformation and hate speech.